Shaw’s Movie Club

 While I’m glad they’re not breaking net neutrality, this position is even more damning.
 Bandwidth is bandwidth, regardless of whether it’s being sent to your cable box, or your cable modem.
 If Shaw can afford to send the data to your cable box for free $12/mo, then they can afford to send the data to your cable modem, there’s no difference… and so the UBB argument unravels further.

-2 replies on “Shaw’s Movie Club”
+2 responses to “Shaw’s Movie Club”

-“Bandwidth is bandwidth, regardless of whether it’s being sent to your cable box, or your cable modem” That’s not true… Shaw does not use IPTV for its cable box, so delivering VOD through the set top box is different than streaming a movie online through your cable modem
+1. “Bandwidth is bandwidth, regardless of whether it’s being sent to your cable box, or your cable modem” That’s not true… Shaw does not use IPTV for its cable box, so delivering VOD through the set top box is different than streaming a movie online through your cable modem

 Leave a Reply